gohdavid/CoupledEPCondensates/README.md

-# RNA gradients guide condensates toward promoters, facilitating increased enhancer-promoter contacts and condensate-promoter kissing
+# Finite volume simulations of condensates and localized RNA transcription

+This package can be used to perform finite volume simulations of a condensate responding to localized RNA transcription.
+The condensate can be coupled to an attractive Gaussian potential and RNA transcription can respond to the concentration of protein after a time delay.

 Use `setup.sh` to set up the Conda environment.
-This project uses Conda and Poetry.
-See `pyproject.toml` for dependencies.

 Gmsh is installed externally and loaded with `module load gmsh/4.10.5`.
-An alternative is to use `poetry add gmsh` or `pip install gmsh` on the Conda environment.
+An alternative is to use `pip install gmsh` on the Conda environment.

 To run the simulations:

 1. Create an input parameter text file under /inputs to define your system.
 An example file is provided.
-Please go through the code documentation to understand what each parameter in this file means.
+The code documentation has information on what each parameter in this file means.
 2. Run simulations on the command line using: ``python run_simulation.py --i path/to/input/parameter/file --o path/to/output/directory/to/write/simulation/data``
 3. Make movies of your simulations using the script analysis/make_movies.py
 4. To make movies, run the following command on the command line: ``python make_movies.py --i path/to/directory/containing/simulation/data``